Mauritania Travel Advice

 The Constitution of the Islamic Republic of Mauritania recognizes Islam as the sole religion of its citizens and the state.
 Religious freedom is restricted under the constitution and other laws and policies.

-The country gained independence from France in 1960 and since then has enjoyed strong diplomatic relations with Mali, Algeria and the United Arab Republic.
+The country gained independence from France in 1960 and since then, has enjoyed strong diplomatic relations with Mali, Algeria and the United Arab Republic.
 Shortly after its independence, the country joined the United Nations and the Organization of African Unity in 1963.

 Following a military coup d'état in 2005, Mauritania's membership in the African Union was suspended and has left in a somewhat state of isolation among the other African countries.
-It was able to join again after the democratic presidential elections in 2007 however another attempted coup a year later, membership was once again suspended.
+It was able to join again after the democratic presidential elections in 2007, however following another attempted coup a year later, membership was once again suspended.

 You can drive in Mauritania with most national licences, as driving policies are not strictly enforced.
 There are regular police and military checkpoints in the city of Nouakchott and on all the major routes in to the city.
 It is vital that all travel within the country is planned and that any authorisation to travel in to certain areas is acquired prior to travel.